Middle School Curriculum

 6th Grade Technology and Engineering Education (STEM)

-The sixth grade Technology and Engineering class is a nine-week course that provides students opportunities to apply the design process to creatively solve problems through the Project Lead the Way (PLTW) Design and Modeling curriculum.
-Students are introduced to the unit problem in the first activity and are asked to make connections to the problem throughout the lessons in the unit.
+The sixth grade Technology and Engineering class is a nine-week course which provides students opportunities to use tools and machines to create a product.
+Students will also apply the design process to creatively solve problems through the Project Lead the Way (PLTW) Design and Modeling curriculum.
+Students are introduced to the unit problem in the first activity and are asked to make connections relating to the design process throughout the lessons in the unit.
 Students learn and utilize methods for communicating design ideas through sketches, solid models, and mathematical models.
 Students will understand how models can be simulated to represent an authentic situation and generate data for further analysis and observations.
 Students work in teams to identify design requirements, research the topic, and engage stakeholders.
 Teams design a toy or game for entertainment, fabricate and test it, and make the necessary modifications to optimize the design solution.

 7th Grade Technology and Engineering Education (STEM)

 The seventh grade Technology and Engineering class is a six-week course designed to teach students problem solving and the engineering design process by engaging in various activities dealing with flight and aerodynamics.
 These activities can include, but are not limited to, designing and developing wooden air cars, constructing foam gliders, straw rockets, hot air balloons and/or kites.
 In addition, the Project Lead The Way (PLTW) Flight and Space curriculum is utilized to discover aspects of flight like Newton’s Laws of Motion, forces of flight and how aircraft maneuver.
 The curriculum will reinforce why the design process is important and engage students in hands-on experiences.